git-town/git-town/README.md

 and you use a central code repository like [Github](http://github.com).

-Git Town goes the extra mile to keep everything in sync at all times, thereby minimizing the chance for merge conflicts.
+Git Town goes the extra mile to keep everything in sync at all times, thereby minimizing the probability and severity of merge conflicts.
 It is configurable, easily hackable, and provides these commands:

 * <a href="#git-hack">git hack</a>: creates a new feature branch